The Trump tape doesn't matter

 Donald Trump is a pig.
 It doesn't matter.

-Donald Trump wants to grab women by the pussy.
+Donald Trump wants to "grab women by the pussy."
 It doesn't matter.

 Donald Trump thinks it's okay for other men to call his daughter, Ivanka, "a piece of ass."
 It doesn't matter.